drigberg/NeonOrbDestroyer/README.md

 - can be damaged if hit from behind while attacking forwards
 - programmatic hearts
 - wall-gripping attack animation

-### Scenes

-- Empty starting room --> hall -> empty room with NPC --> first room
-- empty room after first arena, with NPC
-- second arena
-- final room with an NPC that says that the game isn't done yet
-- rooms have background scenery instead of a wall

 ### Arena elements